LizHan0212/Wise_Snake/docs/final.md

 - Turning penalty
 - Idle step penalty

-We removed survival-only rewards to prevent the agent from learning degenerate behaviors such as circling without progress
+We removed survival-only rewards to prevent the agent from learning degenerate behaviors such as circling without progress, and to better align rewards with the actual objective of collecting food.

 ---